 The final step is setting up a customer support phone line is the part with actual phones.
 What kind of devices will your agents use to take calls?

-For no reasons other than quality, design, ease-of-use, and price, we typically recommend Grandstream phones.
-We have no sponsorship or affiliation with Grandstream whatsoever, but we do use their products in our office.
+For no reasons other than quality, design, ease-of-use, and price, we typically recommend Yealink phones.
+We have no sponsorship or affiliation with Yealink whatsoever, but we do use their products in our office.

-For remote workers and/or a cost-effective startup option, our mobile app is free to download for iPhone and Android, and provides the essential features needed like voice, message, SMS, hold, transfer, and conference.
+For remote workers and/or a cost-effective startup option, our mobile app is free to download for iOS and Android and provides the essential features needed like voice, message, SMS, hold, transfer, and conference.

 Whatever your preferences or requirements, Telzio’s virtual platform is flexible and easy to manage, and our own customer support agents are standing by to answer any questions.
 Say hi to us on the chat!